Academic Catalog

 Physics (PHYS)

-PHYS 100 - Current Topics in Physics (4 Credit Hours)
+PHYS 100 - Special Introductory Topics in Physics (4 Credit Hours)

 PHYS 121 - General Physics I (4 Credit Hours)

-This calculus-based course is designed to provide a thorough quantitative coverage of the foundations and concepts of physics and its approach toward an understanding of natural phenomena.
-Newtonian mechanics and dynamics, fluids, and thermal physics are covered.
+A calculus-based course providing quantitative coverage of the foundations and concepts of physics and its approach toward understanding natural phenomena.
+Topics include Newtonian mechanics and dynamics, fluids, and thermal physics.
 Three lectures and one three-hour laboratory each week.

 PHYS 122 - General Physics II (4 Credit Hours)

-This calculus-based course is designed to provide a thorough quantitative coverage of the foundations and concepts of physics and its approach toward an understanding of natural phenomena.
-The course includes electricity and magnetism, optics and waves.
+A calculus-based course providing quantitative coverage of the foundations and concepts of physics and its approach toward understanding natural phenomena.
+Topics include electricity, magnetism, waves, and optics.
 Three lectures and one three-hour laboratory each week.

 Prerequisite(s): PHYS 121.

-PHYS 125 - Principles of Physics I: Quarks to Cosmos (4 Credit Hours)
+PHYS 125 - Physics I: Quarks to Cosmos (4 Credit Hours)

-Physics/Astronomy 125 will introduce students to topics that are at the current frontiers of physics and astronomy, and help students develop quantitative reasoning and analytical skills necessary for further study in these fields.
-Topics possibly covered include special relativity, waves and interference, quantization of light and energy, the hydrogen atom, nuclear structure, radioactivity, and cosmology.
-The course satisfies the quantitative reasoning requirement.
+A course that introduces students to topics that are at the current frontiers of physics and astronomy, and helps students develop quantitative reasoning and analytical skills necessary for further study in these fields.
+Topics typically include special relativity, waves and interference, quantization of light and energy, the hydrogen atom, nuclear structure, radioactivity, and cosmology.
+This course satisfies the quantitative reasoning requirement.
 Three lectures and one three-hour laboratory per week.

 Prerequisite(s): MATH 130 or MATH 135 or MATH 145 or concurrent.